The Deer and the Cauldron: Plot

 The story centres on a witty, sly, illiterate and lazy protagonist, Wei Xiaobao, who was born in a brothel in Yangzhou in the mid-17th century during the early Qing dynasty.
-By chance, the teenage scamp helps an outlaw evade the authorities and follows him to Beijing, the imperial capital.
-In Beijing, he is kidnapped and taken to the imperial palace, where he impersonates an eunuch.
-While in the palace, Wei Xiaobao bumbles his way into a fateful encounter with the young Kangxi Emperor, the ruler of the Qing Empire, and strikes up a friendship with him.
+By chance, the teenage scamp helps an outlaw evade the authorities and follows him to Beijing, where Wei is kidnapped and taken to the imperial palace.
+To survive there, Wei impersonates an eunuch and strikes up an unlikely friendship with a young Kangxi Emperor.

-One day, Wei Xiaobao encounters the Tiandihui ("Heaven and Earth Society"), a secret society aiming to overthrow the Qing dynasty.
-He impresses Chen Jinnan, the Tiandihui's leader, who takes him in as an apprentice.
+One day, Wei Xiaobao encounters the Tiandihui ("Heaven and Earth Society"), a secret society aiming to overthrow the Qing dynasty and restore the Ming dynasty.
+He impresses Chen Jinnan, leader of the Tiandihui and advisor to the Kingdom of Tungning in Taiwan, who becomes his shifu.
 Besides, he also becomes one of the Tiandihui's lodge leaders and agrees to serve as their spy in the palace.
 Later, he is taken captive by the sinister Mystic Dragon Cult and brought to the island where they are based.
-Through glib talk and flattery, he wins the favour of Hong Antong, the cult leader, and becomes one of the cult's five emissaries.
+Through glib talk and flattery, he wins the favour of Hong Antong, the cult leader, and his young wife, Su Quan, becoming one of the cult's five emissaries.

 Wei Xiaobao makes a number of seemingly impossible achievements through sheer luck, cunning, and the use of unglamorous means such as cheating and deception.
 First, he assists the Kangxi Emperor in ousting the autocratic regent, Oboi, from power.
 Second, he discovers the whereabouts of the missing Shunzhi Emperor, who has been presumed dead, saves him from danger and reunites him with his son, the Kangxi Emperor.
 Third, he eliminates the Mystic Dragon Cult by stirring up internal conflict, which leads to the cult's self-destruction.
 Fourth, he weakens Wu Sangui's rebellion by bribing the rebels' allies to withdraw, allowing Qing imperial forces to crush the rebels easily.
 Finally, he leads a campaign against the Tsardom of Russia and helps the Qing Empire reach a border treaty with the Russians.
 Earlier on, he had met the Russian regent, Sophia Alekseyevna, and helped her consolidate control over Russia during an uprising.
-In the process of accomplishing these tasks, he also recommended talents to serve the Qing government, one of whom is Shi Lang, the admiral who led the successful naval campaign against the Kingdom of Tungning in Taiwan.
+In the process of accomplishing these tasks, he also recommended talents to serve the Qing government, one of whom is Shi Lang, the admiral who led the successful naval campaign against the Kingdom of Tungning and thus conquered Taiwan.